waiyin21/test123/README.md

 **The scan is too slow!**

 Due to Niantic's throttling we can only do one scan every 10 seconds from each account.
-Each scan only gives us the Pokemon in a 70 meter radius around the center.
+Each scan only gives us the pk in a 70 meter radius around the center.
 This means, to scan a radius of one kilometer, we actually need to scan about 250 individual locations.
 If you are using only five accounts, this will take about 500 seconds (`250/5*10s = 500s`).
 With 100 accounts it will be finished in 25 seconds.
 So the solution is to add more accounts.

 **How many accounts should I use?**